 The Board of Directors shall appoint the Secretary of the Trust and subject to following good employment practice, may also remove that person.
-The Secretary may not be a Governor, or the Chief Executive or the Finance Director.
+The Secretary may not be a Council of Governors, or the Chief Executive or the Finance Director.
 The Secretary shall be accountable to the Chief Executive and their functions shall be as listed in the Constitution.